schamperis/ts21_project/README.md

 # ts21_project
 Re-analysis of Marderstein et al. (2024) data

-These notebooks contain placeholder paths rooted at /path/to/nature_study.
-Before running them, replace /path/to/nature_study with the local path to your project directory.
+Path setup: The notebooks use /path/to/nature_study as a placeholder root directory.
+Update this path to your local project location before running the analyses.